Esther Bruton: Career

-Esther began her career as an advertising illustrator for Lord and Taylor Department store where she worked until 1921.
+Esther began her career as an advertising illustrator for Lord & Taylor department store, where she worked until 1921.
 She later worked for the San Francisco I. Magnin department store as a fashion illustrator upon her return to Alameda in 1921.
 Her travels took her to Tahiti in 1924 and Europe in 1925, studying at the Académie de la Grande Chaumière in Paris with her sister Margaret Bruton.
 In 1929, she left commercial art to focus on painting and joined her mother and sister Margaret in Taos, New Mexico, where she created significant works inspired by the local culture.

 There were two periods when Esther Bruton resided in Monterey, California.
 The family built and furnished a house in Monterey and stayed in it "on and off" as it was their summer place and "Monterey was small and simple at that time".
 Helen recalls:

 "[..] we were here in Monterey from about 1922 to 1929, and that's what I consider the golden age of Monterey from my standpoint because it was so lovely and there was such an interesting group of artists here at the time.
 It was a very stimulating period.
 Of course, Armin Hansen had a class and a lot of the younger people gravitated around his class, but there were others.
 There was Price, and Gay, and the other people who were painting on their own, and I was on the fringe, sculpting, supposedly."

 In 1929 her etching "Gentlemen of the Jury" was part of an exhibition in the Beaux Art Galerie.